fabueida/PouchCellInspector-PrivacyPolicy/README.md

 This Privacy Policy explains how information is handled when you use our application.

-This app was conducted as part of a research project at the University of Michigan Dearborn, designed to support engineers, educators, and enthusiast who are interested in learning about pouch cells
+This app was conducted as part of a research project at the University of Michigan Dearborn, designed to support engineers, educators, visually impaired users, and enthusiast who are interested in learning about pouch cells

 ## Overview of the Application